poli-git/peer2peer_challenge/README.md

 ## Step 2: Feature implementation

-Please focus on this stage only once you have finished the review, as carefully reading the existing code will give you some hints on completing this step.

 **Extend this program with a new feature: network crawling.
 Make it so this program can collect the addresses of 5000 peers.**

 Be aware that retrieving these addresses may take up to a minute and that some nodes may only give you a single peer address on the first try and a second try might be required.
 You won't need to validate that all these addresses correspond to responsive nodes, but you'll need to crawl some of those in order to get 5000 peers.
 We especially recommend you don't even try to connect to ipv6 and Tor addresses.